Methods of How to Set Bitcoin Stop Losses in Bitcoin Trading

 1 pip = $0.04

-Then setting the stop at 2 %
+Subsequently setting the protective stop at a 2 percent level.

 2 % is $ 1,000 dollars